BDunham484/social-media-API/README.md

 ## Description:

-* The API for a social media site using MongoDB
+The API for a social media site using MongoDB.
+CRUD methods can be run on users, thoughts, and reactions via routes and controllers in Insomnia.
+There is a User and Thought model.
+Reactions are a subdocument of thoughts.

 ![social-media-API](./assets/images/screenshot.png)